MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history-scripting.md

 ## Sample 6: Memory hog, you can run but you can't hide

-This sample uses the `VM.Memory.Assigned` series from the `LastMonth` timeframe to identify the virtual machines consuming the most memory.
-Because performance history is collected and stored centrally, for the whole cluster, this works regardless of how often VMs move between hosts – there is no "tearing" and no need to stitch together measurements from different machines.
+Because performance history is collected and stored centrally for the whole cluster, you never need to stitch together data from different machines, no matter how many times VMs move between hosts.
+This sample uses the `VM.Memory.Assigned` series from the `LastMonth` timeframe to identify the virtual machines consuming the most memory over the last 35 days.

 ### Screenshot